 If you or a loved one is struggling with anxiety, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about anxiety treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about anxiety treatment at Belmont Behavioral Health System’s hospital in Philadelphia, PA

 Anxiety disorders are conditions that produce unbearable emotions such as extreme nervousness, anxiety, and fear.
 Some anxiety disorders, which include phobias, are marked by an intense fear of a person, place, or a thing, while others can produce anxiety that cannot be pinpointed to a specific trigger.
 Anxiety disorders of all kinds have the power to negatively impact the lives of those who struggle with them, preventing them from living happy, healthy lives.